-2016: US EPA utilized the PBPK portion of the PBPK-PD model from the 2014 US EPA Revised Human Health Risk Assessment to predict CPF blood levels in women for comparison with the cord blood levels measured in the Columbia CCCEH study cohort.
+2016: US EPA utilized the PBPK portion of the PBPK-PD model from the 2014 US EPA Revised Human Health Risk Assessment to predict CPF blood levels in women based on the expected exposure from crack and crevice during the period of the Columbia CCEH study.
+These predicted blood levels were compared with measured blood levels of CCCEH that resulted in ~2% lower Working Memory Index. .
 This is the first time that US EPA proposed CPF PoDs that were not for RBC AChE inhibition, but rather for predicting risk of neurodevelopmental outcomes.
 These PoDs were drastically lower (approximately 1000-6400-fold) than the PoD in the US EPA 2014 Revised Human Health Risk Assessment.
-The results were presented at the SAP April 2016 meeting (US EPA 2016a; US EPA/SAP 2016).
+The results were presented at the SAP April 2016 meeting (US EPA, 2016a; US EPA/SAP, 2016).
 The SAP supported US EPA on the use of the PBPK model as a tool for assessing internal dosimetry following exposure to CPF, but did not support the approach of using the Columbia CCCEH cohort cord blood data for deriving PoDs.

-2016: US EPA followed the SAP recommendation to estimate the time-weighted average (TWA) concentrations of CPF after residential use on crack and crevice/hard surfaces.
-Using forward dosimetry, the concentration of CPF in human blood was calculated from the PBPK model (Figure 1) assuming a total exposure of 2 hours per day for 30 days.
+2016: US EPA followed the SAP recommendation to estimate the time-weighted average (TWA) concentrations of CPF in fetal blood based on presumptive CPF residential use on crack and crevice/hard surface at the time of the CCCEH study (1998-2004).
+Using forward dosimetry, the concentration of CPF in human blood was calculated from the PBPK model (Figure 1) assuming a total exposure of 2 hours per day for 30 days and a 10% decrease in blood levels of CPF per day.
 The model used the TWA blood estimates as internal dose to back calculate external doses as points of departure (PoDs) for infants, children, and adults.
-These PoDs for were approximately 150-9000-fold lower than the PoDs based on 10% RBC AChE inhibition in the earlier US EPA risk assessments (US EPA, 2016c)
+These PoDs for were approximately 150-9000-fold lower than the PoDs based on 10% RBC AChE inhibition in the earlier US EPA risk assessments (US EPA, 2016b).

 Figure 1.
-Depiction of the PBPK model incorporating estimation of CPF exposures.
-Based on Residential SOPs for crack and crevice and hard-surface exposures (www.epa.gov/sites/production/files/2015-08/documents/usepa-opp-hed\residential\sops\oct2012.pdf) from the same time-frame, predicted human blood CPF concentrations (dose reconstruction), and calculated exposures (reverse dosimetry) in the context of risk assessment (adapted and compiled utilizing the 2016 US EPA CPF PBPK model and exposure scenarios by Tan et al. (2007).
+Depiction of the PBPK model incorporating estimation of CPF exposures

+Based on Residential SOPs for crack and crevice and hard-surface exposures (www.epa.gov/sites/production/files/2015-08/documents/usepa-opphed_residential_sops_oct2012.pdf) from the same time-frame, predicted human blood CPF concentrations (dose reconstruction), and calculated exposures (reverse dosimetry) in the context of risk assessment (adapted and compiled utilizing the 2016 US EPA CPF PBPK model and exposure scenarios by Tan et al. (2007)